Germinating the seeds

 Getting started - The seeds are very small, so work in a well-lit area.

 You may start the seeds in small pots 2 inches (5 cm) tall and wide, with drainage holes.
 Fill each container with a well-draining mix.
 A typical mix is 2 parts potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.

 Sprinkle several seeds on top.
-An easy way to pick them up is to breath on your fingertip to lightly moisten it, then dab the seeds to pick a few up.
+An easy way to pick them up is by breathing on your fingertip to lightly moisten it, then dab the seeds to pick a few up.
 After sprinkling them over the soil, cover with a thin layer of long-fibered sphagnum moss (not ground peat moss).
 This helps retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.
 If you don't have sphagnum moss, sprinkle a very thin layer of your potting mix around the seeds.
 Add water until everything is evenly moist (but not fully saturated).

 For the next few weeks, ensure that the soil surface stays moist at all times.
 To maintain moisture, you may enclose the pots in a clear plastic container or bag.
 Keep it open slightly to allow a little fresh air in.
 You may need to drip a few drops over the surface to keep it moist.

 Keep the pots at about 65-77 degrees (18-25°C).
 Avoid letting them get above 80°F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.